On the conformal method for the Einstein constraint equations: Introduction

-so that the fiber of $\Pi$ over $([g],\s,H)$ is non-compact.
+with the induced map \be \Pi_{\a}' : \cC' \to \cD'. \ee We note that for trivial reasons, $\Pi_{\a}$ in \eqref{Pi} is not expected to be proper over the region $\cD \setminus \cD'$.
+Namely, if $Z$ is a conformal Killing field in the conformal class $[g]$ and $(\f, X)$ solve the constraint equations \eqref{div}-\eqref{lich}, then so do $(\f, X + Z)$.
+This shows that one has control on $X$ only modulo the space of conformal Killing fields.
+Although only the term $\hat \cL_{X}g_{0}$ enters the constraint equations, the presence of low eigenvalues for the operator $\d (\frac{1}{2N}\hat \cL_{X}g_{0})$ suggests $\cL_{X}g_{0}$ cannot be controlled in general near a class $[g_{0}]$ with conformal Killing fields.
 For this reason, we essentially restrict to the map \eqref{Pi'} throughout this paper.
 It is well-known that the presence of conformal Killing fields causes difficulties in the conformal method, cf.~in particular the discussion in \cite{HMM}.
 These difficulties bear some relation with the classical Nirenberg problem of prescribed Gauss or scalar curvature, for metrics conformal to the standard round sphere $S^{n}(1)$.

 Now Smale \cite{Sm} proved that proper Fredholm maps $F: X \to Y$ of index zero between separable Banach manifolds have a well-defined (mod 2) degree, $deg_{{\bf Z}_{2}}F$, the Smale degree, given by the cardinality (mod 2) of the fiber $F^{-1}(y)$, for any regular value $y \in Y$ of $F$.
 If $deg_{{\bf Z}_{2}}F = 1$, then $F$ is surjective.
-The approach in this work is to study the application of these ideas to the map $\Pi'$ in \eqref{Pi'}.
+The approach in this work is to study the application of these ideas to the maps $\Pi_{\a}'$ in \eqref{Pi'}.

-However, it is very difficult to understand in what regions $\Pi'$ is proper or the cause of non-proper or divergent behavior in $\cC'$ with respect to $\Pi'$.
-As an aid in this issue, it will be useful to choose a family of hypersurfaces of $\cC'$ on which $\Pi'$ is more well-controlled.
+However, it is very difficult to understand in what regions $\Pi_{\a}'$ is proper or the cause of non-proper or divergent behavior in $\cC'$ with respect to $\Pi_{\a}'$.
+As an aid in this issue, it will be useful to choose a family of hypersurfaces of $\cC'$ on which $\Pi_{\a}'$ is more well-controlled.
 There are a number of possible choices, but for convenience we choose the following: for a given $p > 1$ consider the functional

-where $g_{0}$ is the unit volume Yamabe representative for $[g]$.
-Such metrics are unique, and vary smoothly with the conformal class $[g]$ for an open-dense set $\cU_{0}$ of conformal classes, cf.~\cite{An}.
+This requires a choice of background representative $g_{0} \in [g]$.
+Throughout the paper, we choose $g_{0}$ to be the unit volume Yamabe representative for $[g]$.
+Such metrics are unique, and vary smoothly with the conformal class $[g]$, for an open-dense set $\cU_{0}$ of conformal classes, cf.~\cite{An}.
 It follows that $F_{p}$ is a well-defined continuous function on the open-dense set over $\cU_{0}$ in $\cC'$ and bounded on the complement $\cC'\setminus \cU_{0}$.
-Hence, it may be mollified in a neighborhood of $\partial \cU_{0}$ to give a continuous function on $\cC'$.
+Hence, it may be mollified in a neighborhood of $\partial \cU_{0}$ to give a continuous function on $\cC'$, cf.~\S 3.

 There is not a unique choice for $p$ but for convenience, we choose $p = 8$ and consider the level sets of $F_{8}$.
 Thus let